Checkpoints

 Scheduled Queries

 Checkpoints are useful for avoiding duplicate work in scheduled queries.
-A scheduled query can store a value from a stage's results as a checkpoint, that will then be used in the next scheduled run of the query.
+A scheduled query can store a value from a stage's results as a checkpoint, that can then be used in the next scheduled run of the query.
 Examples of checkpoint values could include last visited page, timestamp, hashes, etc.

 Example: